 Because Old Town Vienna (the city center) is no that big and has lots of attractions, I would recommend making your own walking tour.
 The blog bigboytravel.com has done a really good job compiling the main places, resulting in the following itinerary:

-The city has plenty of museums (around 100, you can find the complete list here); but I would recommend Belvedere, and not because I have been in all of them, but because I like Gustav Klimt a lot.
 You can find many of his paintings, including The Kiss, Judith and the Head of Halofernes, Avenue in Schloss Kammer Park, and more.
 The former is one of his most famous works, and you can (or cannot) imagine its price looking at the security around it (no photos allowed).
+Visit our “Where to find Gustav Klimt’s paintings around the World” post for more information about Klimt’s artwork.

 By Gustav Klimt – Google Art Project, Public Domain, https://commons.wikimedia.org/w/index.php?curid=38827275